Close Alert Banner

 • Working with local communities to improve and support their heat response plans.

-Heat alert levels
+Heat warning levels

 Environment and Climate Change Canada provides notification to the Health Department when weather forecasts indicate a heat event in our area.